Top-level domain: History

 Originally, the top-level domain space was organized into three main groups: Countries, Categories, and Multiorganizations.
 An additional temporary group consisted of only the initial DNS domain, .arpa, and was intended for transitional purposes toward the stabilization of the domain name system.
+In this early structure, the category domains were .gov, .edu, .com, .mil, and .org, while country domains used two-letter codes derived from ISO 3166.
+The multiorganization class was reserved for large organizations, especially international organizations, that did not fit easily into the other categories.